Add To Favorites

-Which animal makes you curious?
-Look up facts about your animal.
+Ask students which animal makes them curious.
+Have students look up facts about their animal.
 Where does it live?
 What does it eat?
 How big do these animals grow?
-Find a picture of your animal.
+Have them find a picture of their animal.

-Use Crayola® Construction Paper Crayons to draw the animal on construction paper.
-This is your Beasty Book cover.
-Cut out your cover with Crayola Scissors.
+Students draw their animal on construction paper with Crayola® Construction Paper Crayons.
+This is be their Beasty Book cover.
+Cut out the cover with Crayola Scissors.

-Trace the cover several times.
-These pages will make the inside of your book and the back cover.
+Students trace the cover several times.
+These pages will make the inside of the book and the back cover.
 Cut out all the animal-shaped pages.

-Decorate your Beasty Book's front cover with crayon drawings.
-Give your book a title and include the author's name (that's you).
+Decorate the Beasty Book's front cover with crayon drawings.
+Students give the book a title and include their name as the author.

-Organize and write your information on the animal-shaped pages.
+Organize and write the information on the animal-shaped pages.
 Illustrate the facts whenever possible.

-Staple all the pages together to create your Beasty Book.
+Staple all the pages together to create a Beasty Book.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho